Ouarzazate Morocco Travel Guide

 The natural views around Ouarzazate are ideal for outdoor exploration.

-Day hikes in the foothills of the Anti-Atlas or High Atlas mountains near Ouarzazate require a local guide for safety and navigation, often several hours long.
+Day long walks in the foothills of the Anti-Atlas or High Atlas mountains near Ouarzazate require a local guide for safety and navigation, often several hours long.

-Wild camping is generally not advised for safety and cultural reasons unless as part of an organized desert tour with experienced guides.
+Wild camping is generally not advised for safety and cultural reasons unless as part of an organized desert a guided visit with experienced guides.

-Ouarzazate provides opportunities to connect with the culture of the area through workshops, performances, and community engagement.
+Ouarzazate provides opportunities to engage with the culture of the area through workshops, performances, and community engagement.

 Often performed for tourists at desert camps or traditional accommodations and guesthouses.
 Inquire about scheduled performances.